 In 2014, we opened our US office in King of Prussia, Pennsylvania and completed an IPO on the NASDAQ under the ticker NBRV in September 2015.
 We initiated two global, registrational Phase 3 clinical trials of lefamulin for the treatment of moderate to severe CABP.In June 2017, we redomiciled our corporate headquarters to Dublin,Ireland.

 We reported positive top-line efficacy and favorable tolerability data from the LEAP 1 Phase 3 trial in September of 2017.
-Additionally, based on our estimates regarding patient enrollment, we expect to have top-line data available for the LEAP 1 trial in the third quarter of 2017.
-Additionally, based on current projections, we continue to expect to complete patient enrollment for LEAP 2 in the fourth quarter of 2017 and anticipate receiving top-line data for LEAP 2 in the first quarter of 2018.
-If the results of these trials are favorable, including achievement of the primary efficacy endpoints of the trials, we expect to submit applications for marketing approval for lefamulin for the treatment of CABP in both the United States and Europe in the second half of 2018.
+Additionally, based on current projections, we continue to expect to complete patient enrollment for LEAP 2 in the fourth quarter of 2017 and anticipate receiving top-line data for LEAP 2 in the spring of 2018.
+If the results of these trials are favorable, including achievement of the primary efficacy endpoints of the trials, we expect to submit applications for marketing approval for lefamulin for the treatment of CABP in the United States in the second half of 2018.

 As of July 15, 2017 Nabriva employed 66 employees at its headquarters in Dublin, Ireland and at its locations in Vienna, Austria and King of Prussia, Pennsylvania, United States.